This site uses cookies. View our Cookie Policy to learn more about how and why.

 Pricing & scholarships

-Please note: As of January 2025, our self-guided visit rate has increased to $15 per person.
-This rate is for both students and teachers/chaperones (except for children ages 3 and under, who always receive free Aquarium admission).
+Our self-guided visit rate is $15 per person for both students and teachers/chaperones (except for children ages 3 and under, who always receive free Aquarium admission).

-Washington state schools with 40% or more free/reduced lunch participants, ESL/ELL students, special education classes and/or ECEAPs can apply for our field trip scholarships.
-Approved scholarship groups receive free Aquarium admission and may also apply for a bus reimbursement (as available) of up to $400 per bus rented to bring your students on their field trip.
+Washington state schools with 40% or more free/reduced lunch participants, ESL/ELL students, special education classes and/or ECEAPs can apply for our field trip scholarship.
+Approved scholarship groups receive free Aquarium admission for the entire group, including all teachers/staff/chaperones.
+Bus reimbursement scholarships are not available for summer visits.

 Individual homeschool families do not qualify for school group scholarships but may benefit from other discounts.
 See our Hours, Discounts and Groups page for details about offerings for foster/kinship families and recipients of EBT/WIC and ProviderOne services.